amit-hkust/my_site_online/content/_index.md

 ## About Me
 I am a PhD candadate in Finance at The Hong Kong University of Science and Technology (HKUST).
 I will be avaialble for interviews during the 2022 AEA/AFA Annual Meeting.

-Before joining PhD, I worked in a few industries, including as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a prject finance manager involved in debt syndication for infrastructure projects at the second largest Indian bank.
+Before joining PhD, I worked in India as a VLSI engineer at Freescale Semiconducor (now NXP semiconductor), as a Scientist/Engineer at the Indian Space Research Organization (ISRO), and as a Project Finance manager, specialized in the power sector, at ICICI Bank.

 &nbsp;